 Reputation: Relatively Low BBB Rating

 The Credit People is not accredited by the Better Business Bureau, yet has a C+ rating.
 The BBB notes its rating is mostly due to concerns with the credit repair industry.
 While the company was founded in 2001, according to the BBB, it's only been incorporated since 2016.
 This recent incorporation date may also help explain the relatively low BBB rating.
-There have been only seven complaints with the BBB in the past three years, which primarily related to problems with the company’s products or services.
+There have been only six complaints with the BBB in the past three years, which primarily related to problems with the company’s products or services.
 A check of the CFPB’s consumer complaint database didn’t reveal any complaints during the past three years, which is a good thing.

 Customer Satisfaction: Limited Reviews Available